 Improve the Performance of Full-Text Indexes

-Performance for full-text indexing and full-text queries is influenced by hardware resources, such as memory, disk speed, CPU speed, and machine architecture.
+The performance of full-text indexing and full-text queries is influenced by hardware resources, such as memory, disk speed, CPU speed, and machine architecture.

-The main cause for reduced full-text indexing performance is hardware-resource limits:
+The main cause for reduced full-text indexing performance is hardware-resource limits.

+CPU.
 If CPU usage by the filter daemon host process (fdhost.exe) or the SQL Server process (sqlservr.exe) is close to 100 percent, the CPU is the bottleneck.

+Disk.
 If the average disk-waiting queue length is more than two times the number of disk heads, there is a bottleneck on the disk.
 The primary workaround is to create full-text catalogs that are separate from the SQL Server database files and logs.
 Put the logs, database files, and full-text catalogs on separate disks.
-Buying faster disks and using RAID can also help improve indexing performance.
+Installing faster disks and using RAID can also help improve indexing performance.

 If the system has no hardware bottlenecks, the indexing performance of full-text search mostly depends on the following: